 Normandy is famous for two great invasions: June 1944 and September 1066.
 After enjoying the many D-day tourism activities this region has become famous for, we headed west to the Department of Manche, Basse Normandy, which means ‘the sleeve,’ named after the French name for the English Channel.
 Chateau le Val was the perfect place for us to enjoy this wonderful province.

-This western half of the Normandy peninsula is dotted with lovely beach towns like Granville and Carteret, and is full of fields, sweeping beaches and surging tides, but not that many people.
+This western half of the Normandy peninsula is dotted with lovely beach towns like Granville and Carteret and is full of fields, sweeping beaches and surging tides, but not that many people.

 Beach, Beach and Seafood